swiftlang/swift-evolution/proposals/0000-improving-operators-in-protocols.md

 consistency going forward, as various authors of such protocols will not be providing their own method names.

-For a particular operator, this approach also reduces the number of global instances of that operator.
-Instead of there being one instance per concrete type conforming to that protocol, there is a single generic one per protocol.
+This approach also significantly reduces the number of symbols in the global namespace.
+Consider a protocol like `Equatable`, which requires a global definition of `==` for _every_ type that conforms to it.
+This approach replaces those _N_ global operators with a single generic global operator.

-This should have a positive impact on type checker performance by splitting the lookup of an operator's implementation from searching through a very large set to searching through a much smaller set to find the generic trampoline and then using the bound type to quickly resolve the actual implementation.
+The reduction in the number of global operators should have a positive impact on type checker performance as well.
+The search set at the global level becomes much smaller, and then the generic trampoline uses the bound type to quickly resolve the actual implementation.

 Similarly, this behavior allows users to be more explicit when referring to operator functions as first-class operations.
 Passing an operator function like